 15 This is the same kind of unfortunate and clearly condescending interpretation of Latino ballplayer speech that was almost always attached to the utterances of Conrado Marrero and Orestes Miñoso in the 1950s, and Roberto Clemente, Felipe Alou, and Orlando Cepeda among other Hispanic stars throughout the 1960s.
 Elderkin’s article vividly demonstrates that the practice was still very much with us in the popular sports writing of the seventies.

-16 Tony reports in his autobiography (p.145) that the initial abortive effort was first delayed due to a late start with the complex visa paper work.
+16 Oliva reports in his autobiography (p.145) that the initial abortive effort was first delayed due to a late start with the complex visa paper work.
 It was then further complicated when he was duped by a dishonest local Los Mochis resident who promised to arrange the final details but in the end absconded with the $400 the overly trusting ballplayer had given him as a good-faith initial payment.

-17 “Doc” Lentz was quoted by Oliva and co-author Fowler (pp. 25-26) as follows: “I had been associated with athletic teams since 1930 and I had never seen an athlete with a body like his.
+17 “Doc” Lentz was quoted by Oliva and co-author Fowler as follows: “I had been associated with athletic teams since 1930 and I had never seen an athlete with a body like his.
 From the hips up, he had a build as good as anyone, although he was skinny.
 From the hips down, well, his legs looked like those of a newborn colt.
 He had a deformity in his right leg; his leg from the knee down was bent at a forty-five degree angle.
 He was knock-kneed, but especially in that right knee.
 I remember thinking then, ‘If he makes it to the major leagues, he’ll last only as long as those knees hold out.’”
+Oliva and Fowler, 25, 26.

-18 In his own words (as shaped by co-author Bob Fowler) Oliva assessed his new-found dual identity: “I’m proud to be an American citizen, but I believe I’m a Cuban-American.
+18 In his own words (as shaped by co-author Fowler) Oliva assessed his new-found dual identity: “I’m proud to be an American citizen, but I believe I’m a Cuban-American.
 You can’t be a citizen of two countries, but you can’t take an oath and give up what you are inside either, and inside I’m Cuban.”
 It is a rare Cuban-born big leaguer (including especially a majority of Cuban League “defectors” of the past two decades) who has not stressed his deep dedication to his native identity in almost identical phrasing.

 19 Juan Carlos Oliva pitched for Pinar del Río in the Cuban League for 11 seasons between 1973 and 1983 and compiled an impressive career mark of 101-57 with a 2.46 career ERA.
 He would indeed make one appearance with the Cuban national team in the Pan American Games, but that was in 1979 in Puerto Rico where he would win his only decision.
 He would also pitch on the gold medal Cuban team in the Central American Games in Medellín (Colombia) in 1978 where his 3-0 mark left him undefeated in international games.
 Tony’s brother Reynaldo (three years old than Juan Carlos) also logged four Cuban League seasons as a sparsely used Pinar del Río outfielder (he had an anemic .175 career batting mark with no home runs).
 The squad Juan Carlos played for in Caracas in 1971 was a national junior team and why Tony would have billed the event as the Pan American Games in his 1973 autobiography is not at all obvious.
 But as has already been pointed out, there are a number of even more glaring biographical inconsistencies in the volume coauthored with Bob Fowler.

-20 Cooperstown enshrinement of Puckett and the ignoring of Oliva might well be taken as one of the best arguments for a popular notion that Latin American ballplayers still suffer from undervaluation and often blatant prejudice.
+20 Cooperstown enshrinement of Puckett and the long ignoring of Oliva might well be taken as one of the best arguments for a popular notion that Latin American ballplayers still suffer from undervaluation and often blatant prejudice.
 Oliva and Puckett boast very similar career numbers and if Puckett’s stats are marginally higher they also came in an era of greater overall offensive production league wide.
 Both might have had more substantial Cooperstown credentials had Tony Oliva’s career not but cut short by bum knees and Puckett’s interrupted by the sudden appearance of glaucoma.
 Oliva was always viewed by press and fans as a model citizen off the field while Puckett’s revered early career positive image was unfortunately heavily blemished by several post-career scandals and an eventual court trial involving sexual harassment charges.